Preparing for your move

 - Contact schools and arrange for transfer of student records.

 - Clean out school cubbies and lockers.

-- Go through each room of your house and decide what you’d like to keep and what you can purge.
+- Go through your belongings and decide what you’d like to keep and what you can purge.

 - Use it or lose it.
 Start using up things that you don’t want to move like frozen foods, canned goods, and cleaning supplies.

 - Start by packing items you use infrequently, like the waffle iron, china, or holiday décor.

 - Clearly label and number each box, and keep an inventory.

 - Identify which boxes contain essential items you need right away.